content-services/content-sources-frontend/_playwright-tests/style_guide.md

    Each test should be idempotent, i.e.: be able to run on repeat with the same _(successful)_ outcome.

 3. **Parallelization**: \
    Structure tests to run in parallel for faster execution.
-Optimize or be vary of the length of tests, as you want a speedy feedback loop.
+Avoid long tests and optimize for a speedy feedback loop.

 4. **Use playwright's capturing features**: \
-   Configure Playwright to take screenshots, videos and record test traces on test failures.
-And ideally use some tool to collect and visualize them.
+   Configure Playwright to take screenshots, videos, and record test traces on test failures.
+Ideally use some tool to collect and visualize them.

 5. **Don't try to reinvent the wheel**: \
    Simplicity is king, test can be simple.
-Only reach for custom (complicated/hard to maintain) things if there isn't a good solution out of the box. _(for vast majority of things there is)_
+Only reach for custom (complicated and hard to maintain) things if there isn't a good solution out of the box. _(for vast majority of things there is)_

 6. **Keep abstractions to minimum**: \
    To keep tests readable and maintainable, define selectors directly within the test where they are used.
 Avoid abstracting selectors into separate files and don't use page objects.
 The test should be easy to understand and readable as an article, after which you know what it does and don't have more questions than answers.